What Is Your Hormonal vs Biological Age?

 Importance of Regular Blood Work

 Routine blood work is the backbone of effective TRT management.
-Blood tests allow your doctor to monitor your testosterone and other hormone levels, such as estradiol (E2), dihydrotestosterone (DHT), and prolactin.
+Blood tests allow your doctor to monitor your testosterone and other hormone levels, such as estradiol (E2), dihydrotestosterone (DHT), prostate-specific antigen (PSA), and prolactin.
 They need to keep these hormones in balance to prevent common side effects and complications.

 Blood work typically includes: